xuhdev/homepage-octopress-old/source/_posts/2014-07-03-matching-an-arbitrary-number-range-in-regular-expression-using-capturing-groups.markdown

 categories: [Regular Expressions]
 ---

-To match an arbitrary number range in a regular expression, is to match a string with a specific pattern which contains a number range.
+To match an arbitrary number range in a [regular expression], is to match a string with a specific pattern which contains a number range.
 For example, to match with a pattern `test{0..100}`, where `{0..100}` denotes an integer not smaller than `0` and not larger `100`, is such a case.

 Although we already have [some](http://www.regular-expressions.info/numericranges.html) [solutions](http://stackoverflow.com/questions/1377926/regular-expression-numeric-range) to match a number range in